1933 Auckland Rugby League season: Unemployed charity match

 Marist and Richmond agreed to play in the last match of the season where money raised would go to help the unemployed.
 The game would be controlled by the central committee of the Grey Lynn Unemployed Relief.
 Prior to the match there would be a goal kicking competition, a 100-yard race involving senior players and the Waterside Workers’ Band would be performing.
 Des Herring (Marist) won the goal kicking competition, and Bert Schultz (Marist) won the sprint race with Ernest McNeil (Richmond) second, and F. Jones (Richmond) third.
 On 8 November at a meeting of the Auckland Rugby League Board of Control the Grey Lynn Relief Committee expressed gratitude for assistance in the success of the football match at Carlaw Park, as a result of which a considerable sum had been raised for the benefit of needy people in the district.

 Top try scorers and point scorers

 The point scoring lists are compiled from matches played in the Fox Memorial, Roope Rooster and Challenge Round matches which involved all first grade sides.
-Kiwi international and future member of parliament Puti Tipene (Steve) Watene led the scoring with 79 points followed by Reece Marshall from Richmond with 67.
+Kiwi international and future member of parliament Puti Tipene (Steve) Watene led the scoring with 79 points followed by Robert Marshall from Richmond with 67.
 The leading try scorers were Bert Schultz (Marist), Alf Smith (Devonport) and Bill Turei (City) with 11, followed by Arnold Porteous of Newton who scored 9 tries, and Bert Schultz of Marist with 8.